Languages of Art

 Languages of Art: An Approach to a Theory of Symbols is a book by the American philosopher Nelson Goodman.
 It is a work of 20th century aesthetics in the analytic tradition.
 Originally published in 1968, it was revised in 1976.
 Goodman continued to refine and update these theories in essay form for the rest of his career.

 A general theory of symbols

 Languages of Art ostensibly concerns only the philosophy of art, but in the book's introduction, Goodman says that by the "languages" in the book's title, he means "symbol systems" in general.
 Central to the book's thesis is the concept of reference.

 Resemblance vs. representation

-In the first section of the book, Goodman demonstrates the absurdity of the common assumption that something must resemble another thing to represent it.
+In the first section of the book, Goodman challenges the common assumption that something must resemble another thing to represent it.
 He does by appealing both to common sense and to mathematical relation theory.
 Instead, he suggests that representation be seen as a particular type of arbitrary denotation.